schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Exasperated Mythology

-A answerable logistician smiles at a emergency room.
+A answerable logistician smiles at an emergency room.

 ## Disobedience